Email: P dot Le-Goff at warwick dot ac dot uk

 University of Warwick, Coventry CV4 7AL

 After completing doctoral work at Warwick, I was a postdoctoral research fellow in the Centre for Research in Modern European Philosophy at Kingston University, London.
-I have taught at the universities of Paris-Nanterre and Kingston, and in 2013 was a visiting fellow at Stanford.
 I joined the SMLC in November 2017.

 Auguste Blanqui and the Politics of Popular Empowerment (London: Bloomsbury, 2020).